make-a-meal-2-0/make-a-meal-2-0.github.io/index.md

 # Installation Guide
 First, install Meteor.
 Create a working Github Repository.
-Download a zip file of Make-A-Meal-2.0.
+Download a zip file of *Make-A-Meal-2.0*.
-Copy the app, config repositories, and .gitignore file (optional) into your repo.
+Copy the app, config repositories, and *.gitignore file* (optional) into your repo.
-cd into the local app directory and run the following command to install required libraries: meteor npm install.
+cd into the local app directory and run the following command to install required libraries: `meteor npm install`.
-Now run the app with: meteor npm run start.
+Now run the app with: `meteor npm run start`.
 Sign up/Log in to access all features.
 <br/>
 <br/>
 <br/>
 # Developer Guide
 Follow the installation guide, as shown above.
-To modify the fields & features of recipes and vendors, modify the app/imports/api subdirectories.
+To modify the fields & features of recipes and vendors, modify the `app/imports/api subdirectories`.
-To change the permissions accessing recipes and vendors for each account, modify the app/imports/startup/server subdirectories.
+To change the permissions accessing recipes and vendors for each account, modify the `app/imports/startup/server` subdirectories.
-To enhance Recipes themselves, modify the app/imports/ui/components/Recipe.jsx file.
+To enhance Recipes themselves, modify the `app/imports/ui/components/Recipe.jsx file`.
 Check out https://react.semantic-ui.com for additional features. <br/>
-To test default accounts and others items in Collections, modify the app/config/settings.development.json file.
+To test default accounts and others items in Collections, modify the `app/config/settings.development.json` file.

 ### Our Team